cucrisis/occisor/README.md

 ## Summary

-This project was inspired by @MandatoryProgrammer Trusttrees tool, if you haven't checked it out please do.
+This project was inspired by @MandatoryProgrammer Trusttrees tool.
 As trusttree this tool also recursively follow all the possible delegation paths for a target and creates a graph strucutre of its relationship along the way.